MetOffice/dagrunner/README.md

 This will also make an executable script available to the PATH: `dagrunner-execute-graph`

+## Documentation

+DAGrunner takes advantage of the native markdown rendering support provided by github.
+To that end, all documentation of DAGrunner resides in markdown files.

+Regarding reference documentation, this is generated using a script to extract markdown docstrings from the DAGrunner package.

+To generate the reference documentation, call:

+    ./docs/gen_docs dagrunner ./docs/.

 ## Execution of a networkx graph using `dagrunner-execute-graph` script

 ```